Tal Herzog: Early life and education

 Herzog was born in Israel, in 1996.
 He served in the 202nd Paratroopers Brigade "Viper" of the Israel Defense Forces.
 After finishing his military service, Herzog studied psychology.
 He recently became the professional manager of the soon-to-be-launched theAcademy.Poker.

 Career

-Herzog has been playing professional poker since 2018.
+Herzog first cashed in a major poker tournament in the 2020 WSOP Online.
 In 2021, going by the moniker “Turkey1”, he won $923,165 and 2nd place at the main event World Series of Poker Winter Online Circuit.